What does a Family Law Paralegal do?

 An attorney may need to prove his client’s spouse is hiding assets in a divorce case, for example.
 He may also have to show that there is legal precedent for annulling a prenuptial agreement in situations similar to the client’s.
 In general, a family law attorney must do two things to prove his client’s case in every situation: collect data on the facts of the case and research what the law is and how it has been applied in similar situations so he can persuade the court to apply the law in that manner in the given case.

-All of these tasks can be assisted a family law paralegal.
+All of these tasks can be assisted by a family law paralegal.
 For example, a family law paralegal might hire a private investigator and instruct him or her to gather information on a spouse’s infidelity or money smuggling out of joint bank accounts.
 The family law paralegal, on the other hand, may conduct legal research using law books or online databases like Lexis Nexis and Westlaw to find cases where a judge has dealt with a similar situation.
-Because the United States’ legal system is based on common law, which means that judges will follow precedent or rulings made previous judges, determining how a judge has applied the law in a similar case can be crucial to assisting a client.
+Because the United States’ legal system is based on common law, which means that judges will follow precedent or rulings made by previous judges, determining how a judge has applied the law in a similar case can be crucial to assisting a client.